ycyam-oliver/EnronEmailGasOil/README.md

 For the heuristic purpose of training the classfication models, the ground true labels (whether they are related to the oil/gas business) are given by whether the emails contain a term in the oil and gas industry glossary ^ (https://www.dwasolutions.com/images/DWA_Oil_Gas_Glossary.pdf ).
 It has been compared with a small set (200 emails) of texts labelled by hand and the portion of emails with relevant labels are similar (\~36.8 %).

 For an aggregate understanding of the emails with 'relevant' and 'irrelevant' labels, the wordclouds for them are plotted:

 <img src="./wordcloud.png" width="600" >

-In the 'relevant' emails, we can see there are more city names like 'new york' and 'London' and business related terms like 'scheduled outage' and 'natural gas'.
+In the 'relevant' emails, we can see there are more city names like 'New York' and 'London' and business related terms like 'scheduled outage' and 'natural gas'.

 [a] BiLSTM